Leo-Simpson/c-lasso/README.md

 P-PDS can solve the mean-shift formulation of the problem (see [6]).

 ### Projection-free primal-dual splitting method (PF-PDS):
-This algorithm is derived from [3] and also belongs to the class of proximal splitting algorithms.
+This algorithm is a special case of an algorithm proposed in [3] (Eq.4.5) and also belongs to the class of proximal splitting algorithms.
 The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
 In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.
 This method can solve problem [R1].